-The fair values of securities are based on quoted prices or valuation techniques with the exception of investments in unquoted equity investments for which fair values cannot be reliably measured, the fair values of which are based on their carrying b) Loans and advances
+The fair values of securities are based on quoted prices or valuation techniques with the exception of investments in unquoted equity investments for which fair values cannot be reliably measured, the fair values of which are based on their carrying amount.

+b) Loans and advances

 The fair values of loans held for trading are based on quoted market prices.
 The fair values of other loans on a floating interest rate basis are principally estimated at book value less provisions for impairment.
-The fair values of troubled sovereign debt are based on market bid prices.
 The fair values of impaired loans are estimated at the recoverable amount, measured as the present value of expected future cash flows discounted based on the interest rate at the inception of the loan.
 The fair values of fixed rate loans are estimated on a discounted cash flow basis utilising discount rates equal to prevailing market rates of interest in the respective currencies for loans of similar residual maturity and credit quality.